 Miroslav quickly fit into his role of a Membership Officer thanks to his attention to detail, organisational skills and friendly, but also professional approach.
 His Business Informatics background, organisational skills and problem solving creativity helps him to always find a quicker and easier way to get the job done.
 Most of his free time Miroslav likes to spend going to new places and trying new things, or at least thinking about it.

-Nicola has been conference manager at HISA since 2012 and has over 7 years experience coordinating conferences in the not-for-profit sector.
-Nicola’s role involves overseeing the annual HIC Conference as well as additional smaller conferences and events held throughout the year.
+Nicola has been conference manager at HISA since 2012 and has over 8 years’ experience coordinating conferences in the not-for-profit sector.
+Nicola’s role involves overseeing the annual HIC Conference as well as additional smaller conferences, events and state events held throughout the year.
 She also manages the conference team.
 Nicola has a Degree in Biology and Diploma in event management.
 Nicola is based in Sydney, where she and her husband run their own outdoor furniture company Le Bench.

 Biba is HISA’s creative geek.
 Her job involves creating and managing HISA’s branding and image across all media platforms including web and publishing.
 She has been working across the globe in web related environments and not-for-profit sectors for the last 18 years.